hadichloun/electronics-project/Readme.project.md

 >: MVP
 -   A user can login
--   A use can make purchases
+-   A user can make purchases
 -   A user can delete their purchases

 ****lessons for software development